Marlborough Rugby Union

 Marlborough Rugby Union was a New Zealand rugby union team that played from 1888 until 2005 when they merged with the neighbouring Nelson Bays Rugby Union to become the Tasman Rugby Union.

 Marlborough was founded in 1888 and played at Lansdowne Park in Blenheim.

 Championships

 Marlborough won three New Zealand Championships during the old NPC, consecutive South Island Division with two titles in 1978 and 1979, and Division 3 in 1997.

 Ranfurly Shield

+1973/74 Ranfurly Shield reign

-Marlborough held the Ranfurly Shield briefly in the early 1970s which they won against Canterbury in 1973.
+Marlborough won the Ranfurly Shield in 1973, taking it from Canterbury.
 They managed six defences before losing to South Canterbury, in the second challenge of 1974.

+Other Ranfurly Shield challenges

-Their last challenge came in the first challenge of the 2005 season, however Marlborough could not match Canterbury's strength this time and lost heavily, 3–67.
+Marlborough's last Ranfurly Shield challenge was in the 2005 season, however Marlborough could not match Canterbury's strength this time and lost heavily, 3–67.

 Hong Kong Sevens

 Marlborough reached the final of the 1977 Hong Kong Sevens, finishing runner-up, losing 18–28 to Fiji.